Studying mathematics and statistics can take you into any industry, or lead to further study to deepen your knowledge and skills.

 For those who didn't major in mathematics or statistics in their undergraduate degree, but now wish to complete further studies in mathematics and statistics:

-- Graduate Diploma in Science: for students who have completed an undergraduate degree and first-year prerequisite subjects.
+- Graduate Diploma in Science: for students who have already completed a bachelor degree in any discipline, and meet the first-year subject prerequisites for their chosen stream.

-- Graduate Certificate in Science: for students who have already completed an undergraduate degree with first- and second-year prerequisite subjects.
+- Graduate Certificate in Science: for students who have already completed a bachelor degree in any discipline, and meet the first- and second-year subject prerequisites for their chosen stream.

-- Graduate Diploma in Science (Advanced): Complete a major in mathematics and statistics and gain credit towards a Master of Science (Mathematics and Statistics).
+- Graduate Diploma in Science (Advanced): for students with a relevant undergraduate major to complete additional study in mathematics and statistics and gain credit towards a Master of Science (Mathematics and Statistics).

 A graduate degree in mathematics and statistics can prepare you for entry into the workforce with specialist skills, or it can be a pathway to graduate research - for example a PhD.